RobertDurfee/PartOfSpeechTagger/README.md

 ```
 These structures hold the information about the first words of a sentence.
 The normal version simply contains the part of speech and the frequency in which it occurs in the Brown Corpus.
 The SQL version also contains an `ID` field supplied through a SQL query, converts the frequency to a percentage of overall occurences, and labels the part of speech by a string and a constant (defined in the `PartOfSpeechConstant` method).

+Methods are included to make initialization easier by also converting strings to the corresponding types.

 ### Words Structures
 ```C++
 struct Word